DRMALEK/Resource-Efficient-PySlowFast/README.md

 ## About The Project

-This repository extends the original [PySlowFast](https://github.com/facebookresearch/SlowFast) framework with comprehensive additions focused on resource-efficient deep learning for industrial applications.
+This repository extends the original [PySlowFast](https://github.com/facebookresearch/SlowFast) framework (By forking it first!), with comprehensive additions focused on resource-efficient deep learning for industrial applications.
 Key enhancements include:

 - Model compression through structured pruning
 - Knowledge distillation capabilities